Modern Slavery Statement

 Responsibility for the Bank’s anti-slavery initiatives:

-- Risk assessments & due diligence: We have a dedicated Procurement function which focuses on ensuring due diligence and compliance within our supply chain.
+- Risk assessments & due diligence: We have a Procurement function within Operations which supports each business area’s assigned vendor relationship management owner(s) on ensuring they undertake periodic due diligence and compliance monitoring activities of their vendor supply chain in both a comprehensive and timely manner in accordance with the Bank’ approved policies.
 As a Living Wage employer, we have a dedicated HR team who focus on creating a culture which delivers more than our statutory obligations.
 All vendors to our business go through a risk assessment before we agree to work with them.

 As a Bank which operates under Islamic Finance principles, we pride ourselves on providing an ethical alternative to conventional Banking.
 Our core values are focused on embodying our Sharia principles and having people at the heart of our business operations.
 We have a dedicated Sharia Compliance and Product Development team who review all of our policies to ensure we are ethical in our approach and avoid any type of exploitation of any of our stakeholders.